TeddiO/TCA1GmodUpdater/README.md

 > Is there any way to automate it across all users?

 Within the confines of this script explicitly - no. You can however create another script, import this one and this will foot most of the legwork for you (albeit you may want to comment out the input check).

+##And lastly...

+This script comes with no warantees / guarantees.
+Use at your own risk essentially.